mike-ham/assessment-reporting-engine/README.md

 <a name='docker-engine'></a>

+<a name='installing-on-kali'></a>

 ### Installing on Kali

-Keep in mind that Kali I downlaoded from Offensive Security did not have docker or docker compose pre-installed.
+Keep in mind that Kali I downloaded from Offensive Security did not have docker or docker compose pre-installed.

-And the code in ptp.py called docker-compose commands using an alias defined of 'docker compose' so you need to make sure you have an alias define for that.

-Also, the newest Kali image uses the xsh shell instead of the bash shell by default and the ~/.bashrc file has errors in it regarding the shopt command.

-So add your alias for 'docker compose' in your ~/.zshrc file. (alias docker-compose='docker compose') or ptp.py wont run successfully.

-THE ONE PROBLEM I HAD ON KALI was that I could not get 'docker compose' to map to docker-compose.
-(Tried many different ways)
-I ended up having to edit the ptp.py file and change all the references to 'docker compose' to 'docker-compose' and the ones that were broken into arguments like 'docker', 'compose' to 'docker-compose', ''
-But it did work and I was able to build it and ran the RPT portal.

 And on Kali if you want to install OpenSSH to be able to connect with Putty or some other client here are commands that worked for me: